-This is the third time UB will be participating in the COACHE survey; the last COACHE survey was administered in 2011.
-In prior years the survey was limited to tenured and tenure-track faculty.
-This year, COACHE has expanded the survey to all full-time faculty (defined by COACHE as 75% and above), including clinical, research and other non-tenure-track faculty.
+UB most recently participated in the survey for the third time in Spring 2017 (most recent previous survey in 2011).
+Unlike previous COACHE surveys, which were limited to tenured and tenure-track faculty, in 2017 the survey was expanded to all full-time faculty (defined by COACHE as 75% and above), including clinical, research and other non-tenure-track faculty.
 UB plans to work with COACHE to develop a similar survey for part-time faculty to collect data about their experience and job satisfaction at a later date.

 UB will use COACHE survey data constructively to target policy and program improvements in areas that enhance faculty career success and satisfaction.
 For example, past COACHE surveys have contributed to the development of a variety of policies and programs, such as: